Common Household Toxins

-Xylitol is a natural sugar alcohol sweetner known for its low glycemic index and found in many popular products including peanut butter.
-In pets, this sugar substitute causes low blood sugar and liver (necrosis) destruction.
-Many pet owners use peanut butter to “pill” their dog or as a treat and we often recommend it.
-If you do use peanut butter or yougart, PLEASE check the label for XYLITOL.
+Even though we have it listed above Xylitol poisoning is one of the most common things we see animals for in regards to toxicity .
+Xylitol is a natural sugar alcohol sweetener known for its low glycemic index and found in many popular products including peanut butter and sugar free candy.
+In pets, this sugar substitute can cause low blood sugar and liver (necrosis) destruction.
+While peanut butter is safe and used among many pet owners to “pill” their dog or as a treat and we do often recommend it, please be sure to double check the ingredients before giving it to your beloved pet.
+If you do use peanut butter or yogurt, PLEASE check the label for XYLITOL.

 Even small doses can be fatal.
 If you have any questions, please call the office at (859) 873-6463.